Queen Sundeok

 Queen Sundeok of the Gyeongwon Yi clan (15 April 1094 – 21 September 1118 (Note: In the Korean calendar (lunisolar), she was born on March 28, 1094, and died on September 5, 1118)) or formally called as Queen Mother Mungyeong, was a Korean Goryeo era queen consort as the second wife of Yejong of Goryeo and the mother of his successor, Injong of Goryeo.

 Biography

 Early life

 The future Queen Sundeok was born on 15 April 1094 as the second daughter of Yi Cha-gyŏm and Lady Ch'oe, the second daughter of Choe Sa-chu from the Haeju Choe clan.
 She had six brothers, one older sister, and two younger sisters.
-Since King Munjong's reign, the Gyeongwon Yi clan was already produced many queen consorts or wives for the Goryeo royal family, so it can said that she came from a noble family.
+Since King Munjong's reign, the Gyeongwon Yi clan had already produced many queen consorts or wives for the Goryeo royal family, so it can be said that she came from a noble family.

 Marriage and Palace life

 She firstly entered the palace in 1108 (3rd year reign of Yejong of Goryeo) at 15 years old and was given the royal title as Princess Yeondeok and was put to live in Yeondeok Palace.
 One year later, she gave birth to their first son, Wang Hae (the future King Injong) and when learning that the baby was a boy, the King sent an envoy to issue a decree and expressed his joy by giving her silverware, silk, horses, wood and grain while putting up a token to pay their respects on her.

 In 1114, she formally became his queen consort.
 It was said after his first wife died, he was very sad and after marrying Lady Yi, he loved and favored her very much due to her docile, intelligent, wise, soft and gentle character.
 The marriage of Queen Sundeok and King Yejong greatly increased Yi Cha-gyom's authority(Queen Sundeoks Biological father).
 However, because King Yejong had strong royal authority, Yi Cha-gyom was unable to shake off his power and had to remain quiet.Her mother, Lady Ch'oe, was formally called as "Grand Lady of the Joseon State".
 While her grandmother, Lady Kim was formally called as "Grand Lady of the Tongui State".

 According to Chaebongmun after entering the palace, she set an example of marital harmony, never made a private request and gave birth to a son for generations to come.
 She was also praised for her virtues as she took care of her husband by advising him to wake up when a rooster crows.
 While she was bedridden, Yejong, who was grieve-stricken, brought out medicine and food himself for the queen.
 However, she died at the age of 24 on 21 September 1118 due to her own illness, which caused Yejong to wept many times and even heard the admonition from her servants that he was too polite and agony.
 Her son Injong was only 7 years old at that time.

 Besides Prince Wang Hae, they also had 2 daughters (Princess Seungdeok and Princess Heunggyeong).